susom/OnCore-Integration/README.md

 ![LinkProjectButton](assets/images/proj_linked.png)

 ### Project Fields
-Subjects are linked to OnCore based on MRNs.
-In order to bring data from OnCore into your project, you must have an MRN field created in your project.
+REDCap subjects are linked to OnCore based on MRNs.
+In order to bring data from OnCore into your REDCap project, you must have an MRN field created in REDCap.
 Any additional data fields are optional.

-If your project intends to push Subjects from your REDCap project into OnCore, there are a list of fields that are required by OnCore.
-If your project does not store **ALL** the required fields, the push will not be successful.
+If your project intends to push Subjects from your REDCap project to OnCore, below is the list of fields that are required by OnCore.
+If your project does not store **ALL** the required fields, the data transfer will not be successful.
 The required fields are:

     1. MRN